-Good oral health is necessary for every individual.
-It does not only measures how well one practices good oral hygiene but it also assesses your level of confidence.
+Good oral health is necessary for everyone.
+It doesn’t only measure how well one practices good oral hygiene, but it also assesses your level of confidence.

-The teeth have enamels which are the outermost layer of the crown of the teeth.
-It consists of minerals.
-Every day, your enamels undergo a process of demineralization or losing of minerals and remineralization or gaining of new minerals.
+The teeth have an outermost layer called the enamel, which contains minerals.
+Every day, your enamel undergoes a process of demineralization (loss of minerals) and remineralization (gaining new minerals).

 Who needs fluoride treatments?

-- Gum diseases: If one has gum problems, fluoride treatments are available from your dentist.
+- Those with gum problems.
+If one has gum problems, fluoride treatments available from your dentist may assist.

-Although fluoride is incorporated in commercial toothpaste, you can receive a more effective fluoride treatment in your dentist’s clinic.
-It does not only strengthen your teeth but also helps a long lasting white set of teeth.
+Although fluoride is apart of commercial toothpaste, you can receive a more effective fluoride treatment at your dentist’s clinic.
+It not only strengthens your teeth but also helps you receive whiter pearly whites.

-There are two types of fluoride commonly applied to clients.
-These are the neutral sodium fluoride and the acidulated phosphate fluoride.
-The neutral sodium fluoride is normally given to clients who have fillings and crowns as well as those who have dry mouth problems.
+There are two types of fluoride that dentists use frequently on their patients.
+These include neutral sodium fluoride and acidulated phosphate fluoride.
+Neutral sodium fluoride is best for individuals who have fillings and crowns or those who suffer from dry mouth.

-Another form of fluoride treatment is the fluoride supplements.
-It is commonly given to children who are at risk for tooth decay.
+Another form of fluoride treatment include fluoride supplements.
+Children at risk for tooth decay are great candidates for fluoride supplements.
 However, these are prescribed in low dosages.
-The ideal dose is at 0.25 to 1 mg and dentists usually give less than 264 mg of fluoride tablets depending on their weight.
+The ideal dose is at 0.25 to 1 mg.
+Dentists usually prescribe fluoride tablet dosages depending on their patient’s weight.

-Fluoride has been proven very useful for the strengthening your teeth and is highly recommended by dentists to maintain good oral health.
-There are so many available options that it’s actually hard to not have a good smile these days.
-Take control of your life, starting with some fluoride toothpaste and a daily regimen of happy smiles.
+Fluoride has been proven very useful for strengthening your teeth and is highly recommended by dentists to maintain good oral health.
+There are so many available options that it’s actually hard not to have a good smile these days.
+Take control of your life, starting with fluoride toothpaste for happy, healthy smiles.